-Peter has worked for a range of clients ranging from academic institutions, large publicly-quoted companies and public sector bodies through SMEs, to one person start-ups.
+His clients range from academic institutions, large publicly-quoted companies and public sector bodies through to SMEs and one person startups.

-The range of work that that he has carried out for our clients, and prior to that, during an extensive period with AEA Technology, provides him with particular knowledge amongst others of the following wide range of technologies in the area of mechanical and electronic subject matter: metal implants, engineering, information and communication technologies, ultrasonics, aerosols, battery structures, robot arm engineering, dielectric welding, plasma processing plant technology, radiation detectors, and chemical reactor technology.
+The range of work that that Peter has carried out, both during his time at Mathys & Squire and prior to that during an extensive period with AEA Technology, provides him with particular knowledge including the following wide range of technologies in the area of mechanical and electronic subject matter: metal implants; engineering; information and communication technologies; ultrasonics; aerosols; battery structures; robot arm engineering; dielectric welding; plasma processing plant technology; radiation detectors; and chemical reactor technology.

-Peter studied Natural Sciences at Cambridge University.
-He first qualified in the UK in 1984 and in Europe in 1985.
-He has been involved since 1981 in searching, drafting and prosecuting trade mark and patent applications for numerous cases over a wide area of industry sectors.
+Peter studied natural sciences at Cambridge University.
+He qualified as a patent attorney in the UK in 1984 and in Europe in 1985.
+He has been involved in searching, drafting and prosecuting trade mark and patent applications for numerous cases over a wide area of industry sectors since 1981.